cvengelen/iTunesScripts/README.md

 # iTunesScripts
-Applescript scripts for manipulating track information in iTunes.
+Applescript scripts for manipulating track information in Music